 Student Leadership

 Students have opportunities to develop valuable citizenship, leadership, and teamwork skills, and to meet new friends through service leadership activities and a variety of clubs.
-Students in Grades 4 to 6 are encouraged to be involved in at least one school service club during the school year, and all students are
+Students in Grades 4 to 6 are encouraged to be involved in at least one school service club during the school year, and all students are encouraged to participate in extracurricular activities offered

 AMA Patrols

-These fine student volunteers help all École Richard Secord students make it to school safely by assisting with safe crossing of 117 Street.
+These student volunteers help all École Richard Secord students make it to school safely by assisting with safe crossing of 117 Street.
 Our AMA Patrols demonstrate responsibility by arriving to school early or by staying later regardless of the weather.
 They do this to support the safety and wellness of students, which is a huge school focus.
-We appreciate their effort and their leadership role along with M their staff leaders.
+We appreciate their effort and their leadership role along with their staff leaders.
 These AMA Patrols are our leaders and volunteers of tomorrow and demonstrate this regularly!
 We salute you!

 Library Club